EIN 85-0949720

 Program areas at Greater Hudson Promise Neighborhood

-Hudson up - the first small-city universal basic income pilot in the u.s. and the longest running at 5 years.
-The pilot provides direct cash assistance to 75 city of Hudson residents.
-The organization currently administers the second cohort of Hudson up, distributing 500 a month to 50 participants.
+Hudsonup: hudsonup is the first small-city universal basic income pilot in the us and the longest running at 5 years.
+The pilot provides direct cash assistance to 128 city of Hudson residents.
+The organization currently administers the 1st, 2nd and 3rd cohorts of hudsonup, distributing 500 a month to 128 participants.

-Ghicip - the Greater Hudson Promise initiative for children of incarcerated parents is designed to support children impacted by incarceration through education, programming, and policy changes that strengthen families and our communities.
-Expenses 181,064.
-Including grants of 0.
-Revenue 0.
-Promise after school programs - an afterschool program that provides academic, social, and emotional support to students in the Hudson city school district, from kindergarten through their senior year of high school.
-Expenses 42,899.
-Including grants of 0.
-Revenue 0.
-Community and court advocacy program - provides meaningful opportunities to folks impacted by the criminal justice system to engage in transformative community service activities, connect with relevant programs in the community and participate in peer-to-peer discussions with other justice-impacted individuals.
-Expenses 45,430.
-Including grants of 0.
-Revenue 0.
-Youth preventive services - the youth prevention network of columbia county works to support families and youth in need of support through a strength-based trauma-informed and collaborative framework to build on existing community resources and address service gaps.
-Through a collective impact approach, the organization coordinates the partners of the youth prevention network including the Hudson city school district in an effort to support youth and families in need of support.
-The organization's vision is that through seamless coordination of resources and support, every child and family in columbia county is given the best opportunity to thrive.
-Expenses 96,760.
-Including grants of 0.
-Revenue 0.
+Ghicip: the Greater Hudson Promise initiative for children of incarcerated parents (ghicip) is designed to support children and families impacted by incarceration through education, programming, and policy changes that strengthen families and our communities.
+Community programs: ghpn organizes and implements 3 annual community building events which include mlk day of service, community clean-up and block party.
+Another essential community program is our beyond ged program, supporting opportunity youth disconnected from school and the workforce, in obtaining their ged.
+Promise after-school programs: an afterschool program that provides academic, social, and emotional support to students in the Hudson city school district, from kindergarten through their senior year of high school.
+Youth preventive services: the youth prevention network (ypn) of columbia county works to support families and youth in need of support through a strength-based trauma-informed and collaborative framework to build on existing community resources and address service gaps.
+Through a collective impact approach, the organization coordinates the partners of ypn including the Hudson city school district in an effort to support youth and families in need of support.
+Ghpn's vision is that through seamless coordination of resources and support, every child and family in columbia county is given the best opportunity to thrive

 Who funds Greater Hudson Promise Neighborhood